gmetais/sw-remove-cookies/README.md

 ## Other headers

 I tried some other ways to reduce the weight of the requests.
 I managed to shorten the Accept-Language header to `*`.
 Some people can have a long string in this one.
 I could not change any other headers, although the spec says we should be able to modify the `User-Agent`.

+## Is it production ready?

+No. It has not been tested in production and this is very new for the moment.
+I'd be VERY happy if some of you could give me your feedback, and than I'll be able to say that yes, it's production ready.

 ## Author